-No User ReviewsWrite a review

 The full GFCI control panel provides the upcoming 6 AC outlets:

-This Honda generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
-Besides, as it features a twist-lock L14-30R receptacle, the EB5000X is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+Even though this Honda generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
+Besides, thanks to its twist-lock L14-30R receptacle, the EB5000X is transfer switch ready, facilitating easy hookup to your breaker box to provide backup power for your home during blackouts.

 Portability